 While you’re waiting for your hair to fill back in, concentrate on how amazing your body was to bring another life into this world.
-It can be hard to fixate on the bad things in your life, but sometimes the anecdote for that is to focus on what’s right with your world instead.
+It can be easy to fixate on the bad things in your life, but sometimes the antidote for that is to focus on what’s right with your world instead.

 4 Long-term Solutions

 While the quick fixes above will make you feel better about your hair loss by disguising it a bit, these next set of steps will help you address the problem.
 While you can’t do much about your levels of estrogen dropping off, there are a few things you can do to live healthily to hopefully get your body ready to grow new hair.